mohamedsayed77/alx-higher_level_programming/0x0D-SQL_introduction/README.md

-this is my readme file for sql task
+this my readme file for sql taskls